McMahonLab/TaxAss/README.md

     The python script `fetch_seqIDs_blast_removed.py` is used to find all of the sequence IDs in the original `fasta` file that do not appear in the BLAST output.
 The python script then creates a new file in the same format as step 4's R script output file (a newline-delimited list of the missing sequence IDs).

-    The bash command `cat` concatenates these missing ids with the ids below the chosen cutoff pident.
+    The bash command `cat` appends these missing ids with the ids below the chosen cutoff pident.
 That is because the ids blast didn't report hits for had even worse pidents than the ones that didn't make the R script cutoff.
 All of these sequences will be classified using the large database.

     Full Two Commands (type in terminal):

     `python fetch_seqIDs_blast_removed.py otus.fasta otus.custom.blast.table ids.missing`

-    `cat ids.below.cutoff ids.missing > ids.below.cutoff.all`
+    `cat ids.missing > ids.below.cutoff`

     What each argument is (1st command):